syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 ### Accessing and Modifying the Visibility of the Toolbar Items

 By using the `GetByName` method with its specified toolbar or icon names, you can access the properties of those toolbars or items.
-After accessing the item, you can modify its visibility by setting the `IsVisible` property.Here we retrieves the "PrimaryToolbar" and "Search" item using the GetByName method and hides the "Search" item by setting its visibility to false.
+After accessing the item, you can modify its visibility by setting the `IsVisible` property.
+Here, we retrieve the toolbar "PrimaryToolbar" and "Search" item using the GetByName method and hide the "Search" item by setting its visibility to false.

 {% tabs %}
 {% highlight C# %}